Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Introduction

-To mitigate the risk of data contamination in LLM benchmarking, researchers have proposed various methods to enhance static approaches, such as data encryption~\cite{jacovi-etal-2023-stop} and post-hoc contamination detection \cite{shidetecting}.
-However, due to the inherent limitations of static methods, researchers have introduced new \textit{dynamic} benchmarking schema (\figref{fig:transition} illustrates the evolution from static to dynamic benchmarking).
-One of the dynamic benchmarking methods involves continuously updating benchmark datasets based on the timestamps of LLM training to minimize contamination~\cite{white2024livebench, jain2024livecodebenchholisticcontaminationfree}.
-Another method focuses on regenerating benchmark data to reconstruct original benchmarks~\cite{chen2024ppm, zhou2025gsm, mirzadeh2025gsmsymbolic}, thereby reducing the likelihood of contamination.
+To mitigate the risk of data contamination in LLM benchmarking, researchers have proposed several enhancements to static evaluation methods, including data encryption~\cite{jacovi-etal-2023-stop} and post-hoc contamination detection~\cite{shidetecting}.
+However, due to the inherent limitations of static methods—such as unverifiable data exposure—these enhancements have seen limited adoption.
+As a result, researchers have shifted toward new \textit{dynamic} benchmarking paradigms, as illustrated in \figref{fig:transition}.
+Dynamic methods aim to reduce contamination risk either by continuously updating benchmark datasets based on LLM training timestamps~\cite{white2024livebench, jain2024livecodebenchholisticcontaminationfree}, or by regenerating test data to reconstruct and replace original benchmarks~\cite{chen2024ppm, zhou2025gsm, mirzadeh2025gsmsymbolic}.

-Despite the numerous approaches proposed for transparent LLM benchmarking, no systematic survey has summarized the rapid progress of dynamic benchmarking methods.
-Existing literature reviews primarily focus on post-hoc detection of data contamination and do not address emerging dynamic benchmarking strategies~\cite{deng2024unveiling, ravaut2024much}.
-Moreover, no existing work discusses criteria for evaluating \textit{dynamic benchmarks} themselves.
-Additionally, these reviews often lack a comprehensive discussion of the strengths and limitations of each method.
+Although many dynamic benchmarking methods have been proposed to promote fair and transparent evaluation of LLMs, most existing work primarily highlights the advantages of these dynamic benchmarks~\cite{white2024livebench}.
+However, the question remains: \textit{what are the potential trade-offs of using dynamic benchmarks to evaluate LLMs?} The limitations of dynamic benchmarking—such as the computational overhead of continuous updates, and the need for reliable timestamp metadata—are not yet fully explored.

+Moreover, existing surveys on LLM data contamination have mainly focused on post-hoc detection methods~\cite{deng-etal-2024-unveiling, ravaut2024much, xu2024benchmark, dong-etal-2024-generalization, balloccu-etal-2024-leak}, offering little attention to the emerging landscape of dynamic benchmarking strategies.
+Considering the growing importance and adoption of dynamic benchmarking methods, it is essential to assess their effectiveness and limitations.
+Unfortunately, our empirical survey of existing dynamic benchmarking methods reveals that their evaluations are highly fragmented.
+To date, there is no systematic work that defines clear evaluation criteria for dynamic benchmarks themselves.
+Moreover, existing reviews often overlook a detailed comparison of the strengths and weaknesses of different dynamic methods, leaving a gap in understanding their practical trade-offs and applicability.